zulip/zulip-archive/README.md

 Generates an HTML archive of a configured set of streams within a [Zulip](https://zulipchat.com) organization (usually all public streams).
-This is particularly useful when used in combination with Jekyll, to compile the html/markdown to a functional website.
+The [hosting docs](hosting.md) offer a few suggestions for good ways to host the output of this tool.

 Example: [Lean Prover
 archive](https://leanprover-community.github.io/archive/).